Examples • Example Applications

 Note

 The mesh in the top-left block is unstructured.
-You could make this a structured mesh by changing the top Points to Control Points.
-You can see an example of this if you import the FLAC 8.1 virtual grid.
+This could be made a structured mesh by changing the top Points to Control Points.
+This is exemplified when importing the FLAC 8.1 virtual grid (see mesh generation method 1. above).

 In the model pane, assign zone groups to the different stages of excavation as shown in Figure 6.